Consulate of Russia, Åland: 2022 invasion of Ukraine

-Following Russia's 2022 invasion of Ukraine, the consulate has come under increased scrutiny by the Finnish government and society.
+Following Russia's 2022 invasion of Ukraine, the consulate has come under increased scrutiny from the Finnish government and Finnish society.

-The Russian Ministry of Foreign Affairs claimed that on May 1, 2023, an "explosive noise device" and other objects were thrown on the property of the consulate, which allegedly damaged the property.
-The Russian Embassy in Helsinki sent a diplomatic note to the Finnish Ministry for Foreign Affairs, demanding the culprits be prosecuted and asked for more security to be provided to the attacked consulate.
+The Russian Ministry of Foreign Affairs stated that on May 1, 2023, an "explosive noise device" and other objects were thrown on the consulate's property, allegedly causing damage.
+The Russian Embassy in Helsinki sent a diplomatic note to the Finnish Ministry for Foreign Affairs, demanding that those responsible be prosecuted and requesting increased security for the consulate.

-An ongoing petition requesting the closure of the consulate was launched by Finnish citizens in April 2023, and it has received more than the required 50,000 signatures, but very probably it cannot be taken up by the Parliament of Finland because the law does not permit citizens’ initiatives concerning international treaties.
+In April 2023, a petition requesting the closure of the consulate was launched by Finnish citizens.
+The initiative received more than the required 50,000 signatures, but was not taken up by the Parliament of Finland, as Finnish law does not permit citizens’ initiatives concerning international treaties.

-On June 1, 2023, the Prime Minister of Finland, Petteri Orpo, stated the consulate is a "historical relic".
-In a tweet on June 6, 2023, Finnish Foreign Minister Elina Valtonen wrote: “A legal investigation is underway regarding the consulate in Åland.”
-Also the President Sauli Niinistö has referred to an ongoing investigation by the Ministry of Foreign Affairs.

-In response to Russia forcing the closure of multiple Finnish diplomatic offices, former Finnish ambassador to Moscow, Hannu Himanen, has suggested Finland should close the Russian Åland consulate in the name of diplomatic reciprocity.
-Himanen stated, "If we want to correct this anomaly of 1940, now would be a very good opportunity" and "Finland could say that the foundations of the 1940 treaty have disappeared and that the Russian consulate has no legitimate role in Mariehamn".
+In response to Russia's closure of multiple Finnish diplomatic missions, former Finnish ambassador to Moscow, Hannu Himanen, suggested that Finland close the consulate on Åland on the basis of diplomatic reciprocity.
+On June 1, 2023, the Prime Minister of Finland, Petteri Orpo, described the consulate as a "historical relic".
+An investigation into the legal foundation of Åland's special status and the Russian consulate, commissioned by the Finnish Ministry for Foreign Affairs, was published in November 2023.
+The report concluded that Finland cannot unilaterally close the consulate under customary international law.